madpilot78/FreeBoxPHP/README.md

-# IliadBox PHP
+# OpenBoxBox PHP

-PHP library to access The IliadBox APIs.
+PHP library to access the OpenBox APIs.